12 Illustration Styles Every Illustrator Should Know

 Flat illustration

-This graphic design trend blew up in 2020, and it's here to stay.
+This graphic design trend blew up in 2020 and is around to stay.
 Brands are going crazy for flat illustrations in all kinds of visual communication for apps, websites, editorial illustrations, and beyond.

-This popular type of illustration consists of flat, two-dimensional visual details rather than detailed 3D graphics.
-Illustrators working with this style incorporate bold colors, interesting perspectives, and movement to give images a sense of depth and life.
+This popular type of illustration consists of flat, 2-dimensional visual details as opposed to detailed, more 3D graphics.
+Rather than detail, illustrators working in this style usually use interesting perspectives and movement to give the images depth and life.

 Image Source: Medium